john-gangi-dialexa/todo-next/README.md

 }
 ```

-you might notice that i have replaced the next placeholder images with [this laptop guy](https://github.com/john-gangi-dialexa/todo-next/blob/master/public/laptop.svg). that src path is rather laconic you say, that's because static files (like logos and midi theme songs) can easily be served this way by adding them to the /public directory of our next application!
+**important note:**you might notice that i have replaced the next placeholder images with [this laptop guy](https://github.com/john-gangi-dialexa/todo-next/blob/master/public/laptop.svg). that src path is rather laconic you say, that's because static files (like logos and midi theme songs) can easily be served this way by adding them to the /public directory of our next application!